open-education-api/open-education-api.github.io/technical/enumerations.md

 ## Extending an enumeration
-If an enumeration is extended these values need to be prefixed with  `x-`.
+If an enumeration is extended these additional values need to be prefixed with  `x-`.
 This helps to distinguish custom values from the standard ones, ensuring clarity and reducing the risk of conflicts.